Smartphone: Dedicated camera button

 Some mobile phones such as the Samsung i8000 Omnia 2, some Nokia Lumias and some Sony Xperias are equipped with a physical camera shutter button.

 Those with two pressure levels resemble the point-and-shoot intuition of dedicated compact cameras.
 The camera button may be used as a shortcut to quickly and ergonomically launch the camera software, as it is located more accessibly inside a pocket than the power button.

 Back cover materials

 Back covers of smartphones are typically made of polycarbonate, aluminium, or glass.
 Polycarbonate back covers may be glossy or matte, and possibly textured, like dotted on the Galaxy S5 or leathered on the Galaxy Note 3 and Note 4.

 While polycarbonate back covers may be perceived as less "premium" among fashion- and trend-oriented users, its utilitarian strengths and technical benefits include durability and shock absorption, greater elasticity against permanent bending like metal, inability to shatter like glass, which facilitates designing it removable; better manufacturing cost efficiency, and no blockage of radio signals or wireless power like metal.

+Biometric authentication

+Biometric authentication aims to speed up the unlocking process.
+There are three types of biometric unlocking: Fingerprint scanning, iris scanning, and face scanning.

+There are three types of fingerprint scanning: capacitive, optical, and ultrasonic.
+Capacitive fingerprint scanners may be integrated in the home button, the rear of the phone, or the power button.
+Optical and ultrasonic fingerprint scanners are placed beneath the screen and scan the finger through the screen.